 The following are the most common symptoms of trichomoniasis.
 However, each adolescent may experience symptoms differently.
 Symptoms may include:

 A frothy, often musty-smelling, greenish-yellow discharge

-Itching in and around the vagina and vulva
+Itching or burning in and around the vagina and vulva

 Burning during urination